11 THINGS I LEARNED SPENDING A YEAR IN BERLIN’S PARKS | part 6

 Some events are marked by plaques and photos.
 Yet most of the historical memories are only partial, and many significant events have left few visible marks.

-I often find myself consulting Wikipedia or other other sources after visiting the parks in order to get a better understanding of what I am seeing.
+I often find myself consulting Wikipedia or other sources after visiting the parks in order to get a better understanding of what I am seeing.

 Berliners are passionate about their city and its history.
 It is a city very rich in history so that is not surprising.
 And it’s comforting to share a set of collective memories.
 Here are a few that I gathered early in my stay.